Goldemar: Genre

 The poem begins with a sharp critique of existing heroic poetry as a glorification of brutality.
 Albrecht will instead tell a tale of how Dietrich came to fall in love and behave in a courtly manner toward women, something which, the poem notes, he is never said to have done.
 The poem thus appears to be turning away from the topic of heroic poetry to the subject matter of courtly romance.
 Joachim Heinzle suggests that Albrecht may have had the Dietrich poem Laurin in mind specifically, as it also concerns Dietrich's battle against a dwarf king and is characterized by extreme violence.
 Victor Millet argues that Albrecht, in deliberately turning away from traditional tales about Dietrich, shows that the heroic material could now be invented freely rather than told and retold.

 Relation to the oral tradition

 Notwithstanding Millet's opinion, some aspects of the Goldemar may still be connected to an oral tradition.
 Goldemar, for instance, shares his name with a spirit said to haunt houses.
 He is attested in the work of fifteenth-century historian Person Gobelinus as Rex Goldemer.
-Heinzle sees this a connection between this spirit and the figure in the poem as questionable.
+Heinzle sees this connection between this spirit and the figure in the poem as questionable.